rsdoiel/antenna/socal_north_2023.41.md

 ## UCLA students attend walkout, teach-in following violence in Palestine

-date: 2023-10-13, from: The Daily Bruild (UCLA Student Newspaper)
+date: 2023-10-13, from: The Daily Bruin (UCLA Student Newspaper)

 A couple hundred people gathered in Bruin Plaza on Thursday during a walkout to demonstrate in support of Palestine.
 The walkout – which was organized by more than 10 student groups, including Students for Justice in Palestine at UCLA and UC Divest Coalition at UCLA – began at 2 p.m.